The 14 Most Famous Books in the World

-This conflict in the palace is not only a tragedy of the family but also a tragedy of the palace and the country.
+This conflict in the palace is not only a tragedy for the family but also a tragedy for the palace and the country.
 Hamlet ultimately failed to realize his desire to reorganize the world and handed over the kingdom to the Norwegian Prince Fording Blas before his death.

 I think it is worth marking it myself.
 (And many Americans take B so I can feel that I should be proud of myself) Now that I think about it, an advanced writing class is required in the general study of the university.
 I didn’t follow the trend to take those legendary and easy courses.